-Even if your home is completely dry and damp proof there are other places that mould is likely lurking that you are unaware of.
+Even if your home is completely dry and damp proof there are other places that mould is likely lurking.
 The refrigerator needs to be kept clean and dry, especially around the seal, or it is likely to harbour unwanted organisms.
 Window frames, wallpaper, houseplant soil, carpets and curtains all absorb condensation, meaning in the winter they are ideal breeding grounds.
 In addition, the warm damp atmosphere in bathrooms and around tumble driers are common problem areas.

 How does mould affect eczema?